AOgit/HW_02/README.md

+## To start application
+To start application add env variables to .env file

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.